Go Bus Transport: Delays in bus delivery

-Some of the faults could of also have been attributed to an aging fleet due to the September 2010 Christchurch Earthquake and subsequent aftershocks from 2010.
+Some of the faults could have also been attributed to an aging fleet due to the September 2010 Christchurch Earthquake and subsequent aftershocks from 2010.
 Kiwi Coaches Charters Ltd in Māngere, Auckland and New Zealand Coach Services in Upper Hut have also been scrutinised by the New Zealand Transport Agency for defects similarly on the exact same bus models used by Christchurch Bus Companies in lieu of bus manufacturing delays and damages caused by the Christchurch Earthquakes.
 Calvin West of Kiwi Coaches called the NZTA ordeal baseless and a "witch hunt".
 However, the Christchurch inspection was sudden and on the road meaning various factors from bus operation on the road could of occurred.
 The inspection at Kiwi Coaches took the oldest vehicle in their yard and inspected it, various re-registrations through the process of re-bodying where an existing chassis receives a new body to extend the usable life of the bus made the oldest buses age sit around 30 years old at the time of inspection.
 Christchurch Buses Limited followed a similar practice of re-bodying from the same bodybuilder Designline, making Frakenstein like buses out of various parts from many truck, camper van and bus manufacturers.
 A lack of uniformity in parts, bodywork and various ages of said parts on the re-bodied buses may of caused issues with diagnostic, repairs and part availability causing the faults on Christchurch Buses Limited fleet to be amplified in comparison to other operators.